-New York City is known as the city that never sleeps with frantically crowded streets just like in the movies.
+New York City is known as the city that never sleeps, with crowded streets just like in the movies.
 This may have you wondering how wheelchair accessible the city really is.
-Thankfully it is very good.
-Here are 7 top tips for wheelchair users visiting New York City, which will help make your trip easier:
+Thankfully, it is very good.
+Here are 7 top tips for wheelchair users visiting New York City that will make your trip easier:

 1. Finding an accessible hotel